-Join James Williamson for an in-depth discussion in this video Working with a content management system (CMS), part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Working with a content management system (CMS), part of Introduction to Web Design and Development.

 - Since so many designers choose or need…to work with a CMS, I think it's worth our time…to explore them in a little more detail.…This will give you a good idea as to whether using…a CMS might be the best approach for you, either in…the short term or as a long term solution.…CMS stands for Content Management System.…And they've become an important…part of many web design workflows.…A CMS typically works by storing…content in some type of database.…This allows it to be reused, re-purposed,…and published whenever needed.…